Uri Shulevitz

-Biography
+Life and career

 Uri Shulevitz was born in Warsaw, Poland, on February 27, 1935.
 During the bombing of Warsaw in 1939, a bomb fell into a stairwell of his apartment building when he was at home.
-The family fled from Poland and settled in Paris by 1947, then moved again to Israel in 1949.
-During the Sinai War in 1956, Mr. Shulevitz joined the Israeli Army.
+The family fled from Warsaw, first to Bialystok, later to Turkestan, experiences that Shulevitz would later capture in his 2020 memoir Chance: Escape from the Holocaust, which the Wall Street Journal then listed among the 20 best children's books of the past 20 years.
+Eventually, they settled in Paris by 1947, then moved again to Israel in 1949.
+During the Sinai War in 1956, Shulevitz joined the Israeli Army.
 Later, he joined the Ein Gedi kibbutz.

 Shulevitz moved to New York City in 1959, studying painting at Brooklyn Museum Art School and working as an illustrator for a Hebrew children's book publisher.
-In 1962, an editor at Harper & Row saw his freelance portfolio and suggested he write children's books.
+In 1962, an editor at Harper & Row saw his freelance portfolio and suggested that Shulevitz write children's books.
 He created his first picture book, The Moon in My Room, in 1963.
+Shulevitz wrote over three dozen books; the last, The Sky Was My Blanket, about his uncle, who fought alongside the Republican faction during the Spanish Civil War and the French Resistance during World War II, will be published in August 2025.

-Shulevitz lives in New York City.
-Despite having the same name, Uri Shulevitz is not directly related to noted independent filmmaker Robert Shulevitz.
+Shulevitz lived in New York City with his wife, Paula Brown.
+He died from complications of influenza and pneumonia at a Manhattan hospital on February 15, 2025, 12 days before his 90th birthday.